spacetelescope/jdaviz/docs/imviz/import_data.rst

 .. _imviz-import-api:

-Importing FITS via the API
+Importing data via the API
 --------------------------

 Alternatively, if you are working in a coding environment like a Jupyter